 Purchasing replacement blades for your lawn mower is a relatively easy task if you know your lawn mower blade's part number.
-If you have your lawn mower's model and serial number, referencing that mower's model and serial number parts diagram is another fool-proof way to purchase the correct blade.
+If you have your lawn mower's model and serial number, referencing a parts diagram is how to can find your mower's blade part number.

 But, what if you don't have any of these part numbers to reference?
 How do you determine which blades will fit your mower?